Jaseci-Labs/jaseci/examples/CanoniCAI/CCAI_codelab.md

 jsctl --help
 ```

-`jsctl` stands for the Jaseci Command Line Interface.
+`jacctl` stands for the Jaseci Command Line Interface.
-If the command above displays the help menu for `jsctl`, then you have successfully installed jaseci.
+If the command above displays the help menu for `jacctl`, then you have successfully installed jaseci.

 > **Note**
 >
-> Take a look and get familiarized with these commands while you are at it. `jsctl` will be frequently used throughout this journey.
+> Take a look and get familiarized with these commands while you are at it. `jacctl` will be frequently used throughout this journey.

 ## Background